buzzqw/TUS/OBSS/OBSSv2-eng.md

 An invisible attacker in melee gains no advantage to hit the character in melee.

-The **second time** you take this Feat, requirement Awareness 3, you further reduce the Defense bonus by two from creatures with full cover.
+The **second time** you take this Feat, requirement Awareness 3, you further reduce the Defense bonus by 2 from creatures with full cover.

 There is no need to make Acrobatics checks to move at full speed while Blinded.